mctools/simplebuild/doc/source/intro.rst

 usage.
 The details of how files are organised in packages are provided in the :ref:`Packages <sbpackages>` section.

 A collection of related packages is referred to as a package *bundle*.
-A given bundle would perhaps contain all the packages related to the investigation of a particular scientific problem, or contain the functionality shared between a particular group of users.
+Additionally, we will occasionally also use the looser term "project" to refer to all the code developed and used in the context of a particular task.
+In this sense, code associated with a particular project will typically be contained in one or more packages, and these packages will mostly reside inside a particular bundle.
+Depending on the choice, a given simplebuild bundle might contain only the packages of a single project, or it might contain packages associated with multiple projects.
+The latter scenario might for instance be the case when a particular group of people working on multiple loosely-connected projects want to keep all their code in a single repository, and make it easy to access code from multiple projects simultaneously.

 Technically, the directories of all packages in a given package bundle will be organised under a single top-level directory which is called the *package root* of the bundle.
 This top-level directory of a bundle will contain a single configuration file named ``simplebuild.cfg``.
 In the simplest case, the ``simplebuild.cfg`` file can be kept empty, but if desired, users can modify it in order to customise aspects of their build, to name their bundle, or to add in dependencies on other bundles of packages.
 Many users will simply be told to check out a given Git repository, which already contain a package bundle and a ``simplebuild.cfg`` file.
 Otherwise, if the intention is to start an entirely new bundle, one can simply run ``sb --init`` in an empty directory to create a skeleton ``simplebuild.cfg`` file which can be edited later as desired.
-More details are provided in the :ref:`dedicated section on simplebuild.cfg <sbdotcfg>`.
+More details are provided in the :ref:`dedicated section on simplebuild.cfg
+<sbdotcfg>`.

 Upon launching the ``sb`` command inside the package root directory, simplebuild will then analyse the ``simplebuild.cfg`` file and the files in all the